 CBSE Class 11th Chemistry Syllabus 2023-24 in Details

 General Introduction: Importance and scope of Chemistry.
 Nature of matter, laws of chemical combination, Dalton’s atomic theory: the concept of elements, atoms, and molecules.
 Atomic and molecular masses, mole concept and molar mass, percentage composition, empirical and molecular formula, chemical reactions, stoichiometry, and calculations based on stoichiometry.

 Unit II: Structure of Atom

 Discovery of Electron, Proton, Neutron, atomic number, isotopes, and isobars.
 Thomson’s model and its limitations.
-Rutherford’s model and its limitations, Bohr’s model and its limitations, the concept of shells and subshells, dual nature of matter and light, de Broglie’s relationship, Heisenberg uncertainty principle, the concept of orbitals, quantum numbers, shapes of s, p, and d orbitals, rules for filling electrons in orbitals – Aufbau principle, Pauli’s exclusion principle and Hund’s rule, electronic configuration of atoms, stability of half-filled and completely filled orbitals.
+Rutherford’s model and its limitations, Bohr’s model and its limitations, the concept of shells and subshells, the dual nature of matter and light, de Broglie’s relationship, Heisenberg uncertainty principle, the concept of orbitals, quantum numbers, shapes of s, p, and d orbitals, rules for filling electrons in orbitals – Aufbau principle, Pauli’s exclusion principle, and Hund’s rule, electronic configuration of atoms, stability of half-filled and completely filled orbitals.

 Unit III: Classification of Elements and Periodicity in Properties

 Significance of classification, a brief history of the development of the periodic table, modern periodic law and the present form of the periodic table, periodic trends in properties of elements -atomic radii, ionic radii, inert gas radii, Ionization enthalpy, electron gain enthalpy, electronegativity, valency.
 Nomenclature of elements with atomic number greater than 100.